uabrc/uabrc.github.io/docs/cheaha/tutorial/using_conda_project_space.md

 ## Managing the Conda Environment

 We have [documentation](../../workflow_solutions/using_anaconda.md#using-anaconda) on managing Conda environments within your personal Cheaha account.
 That guide also applies to managing environments in a shared project space on Cheaha.
+The only exception would be to use the command [here](#activate-the-environment), that references the location of your environment within your project space to activate it.